discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Crewmates<br>
 Basis : Crewmate<br>

-When a killer kills the Demolitionist, they have a few seconds to go hide and vent, or else they will die with the Suicide Death Reason.<br>
+When a killer kills the Demolitionist, they have a few seconds to go hide in a vent, or else they will die with the Suicide Death Reason.<br>
 The time is configurable.
 You will know when you are bombed when you see an arsonist triangle by your name.<br>

 #### Game Options